Platforms and facilities

 - The release profile of encapsulated health ingredients

-Gastrointestinal digestion using the dynamic simulation model (TIM) for near-real digestion of molecules
+Gastrointestinal digestion using the dynamic simulation model (TIM1) for near-real digestion of molecules

 - Non-digestibility of a molecule